sgrs3093/core-java-concept/README.md

 # core-java-concept
-This repo will have all the concept of core JAVA , Like oops, exception , thread , collection etc.
+This repo will have all the concept of core JAVA , Like OOPS, exception , thread , collection etc.